Faculty

 Paul Schaefer, M.D., Ph.D.

-Associate Professor, Associate Program Director, Vice Chair
+Professor, Associate Program Director, Vice Chair

 Dr. Schaefer was born and raised in Andover, Ohio (population 1,200), a small town tucked away in the northeastern corner of the state.
 For his education, he crisscrossed northern Ohio, going to The University of Toledo (UT) as an undergraduate, Case Western Reserve University in Cleveland for his doctorate in neuroscience and behavior, and back to the former Medical College of Ohio (now the University of Toledo College of Medicine) for his medical training.
 He entered an accelerated residency program in family medicine at MCO and joined the department as a faculty member.

 Dr. Schaefer's area of academic interest is depression, especially in young adults.
 He is married to Kelly, and they have two children, Hope and James.
 He has a strong interest in natural history, his favorite hobby, for which he occasionally is able to squeeze in a little time (usually with children in tow).
+Dr. Schaefer is board certified in Family Medicine and Lifestyle Medicine.

 Kevin A. Phelps, D.O.

 Dr. Phelps is a native of Chittenango, N.Y.
 This small town in Upstate New York was home to Lyman Frank Baum, author of "The Wizard of Oz."
 He is a graduate of The University of Toledo with a bachelor’s degree in biology.
 He attended the Ohio University College of Osteopathic Medicine in Athens, Ohio, and completed a rotating internship at Firelands Community Hospital in Sandusky, Ohio.
 His family medicine residency training was completed through the former Medical College of Ohio (now The University of Toledo College of Medicine).
-He has completed the National Institute of Program Director Fellowship through AFMRD as wll as the Primary Care Faculty Development Program through Michigan State University.
-He is board certified in Family Medicine.
+He has completed the National Institute of Program Director Fellowship through AFMRD as well as the Primary Care Faculty Development Program through Michigan State University.
+He is board certified in Family Medicine and Lifestyle Medicine.

 Dr. Phelps' medical interests include assisting patients with health behavior change, office procedures and electrocardiography.
 He and his wife, Kristel, enjoy spending time with their children and many grandchildren.
 His hobbies include following the Cleveland sports teams, mountain biking, all forms of exercise, golfing, and listening to music.